Douglas Prasher: Career

 Prasher had applied to the National Institutes of Health for funding but had been turned down, and by the time he was undergoing review for promotion from assistant to untenured associate, he had decided to leave academia.
 Subsequently, Prasher worked for the Animal & Plant Health Inspection Service, U.S. Department of Agriculture at its Otis Plant Protection Center in Cape Cod, Massachusetts as a population geneticist, and was later transferred to the Plant Germplasm Quarantine & Biotechnology Laboratory in Beltsville, Maryland.
-After working conditions deteriorated at the Beltsville location, he went to work for NASA subcontractor AZ Technology in Huntsville, Alabama, working on an existing project to develop lab-on-a-chip devices to monitor cabin environment and to perform human diagnostics during long-term spaceflight.
-However, he lost his job after 1.5 years when NASA reorganized and canceled the project.
+After a mild heart attack, he went to work for NASA subcontractor AZ Technology in Huntsville, Alabama, working on an existing project to develop hand-held devices to monitor cabin environment and to perform human diagnostics during long-term spaceflight.
+A year and a half later, he lost his job when NASA reorganized and canceled the project.

 On 8 October 2008, the 2008 Nobel Prize in Chemistry was awarded to Osamu Shimomura, Chalfie, and Tsien for their work on GFP.
 Prasher was not included among the Nobel laureates, as only three individuals can share in a single Nobel Prize.
 Chalfie said of Prasher's contribution: "(Prasher's) work was critical and essential for the work we did in our lab.
 They could've easily given the prize to Douglas and the other two and left me out."
 Tsien also agreed that they couldn't have done it without Prasher and "Doug Prasher had a very important role."

 In an October 9, 2008 phone interview with National Public Radio (NPR) and October 14, 2008 TV interview with Inside Edition, Prasher reported that he was unable to find a job in science, his life savings had run out, and he was working as a courtesy shuttle bus driver for a Toyota dealership in Huntsville at $8.50 an hour.
 In the NPR broadcast, one of his former colleagues called Prasher's current situation a "staggering waste of talent".
 Prasher stated his wish to resume a career in science but not particularly with jellyfish.
-He also expressed his pleasure at learning of the awarding of the Nobel Prize to Shimomura, Chalfie, and Tsien: "I'm really happy for them.
+He also expressed his pleasure at learning of the Nobel Prize awarded to Shimomura, Chalfie, and Tsien: "I'm really happy for them.
 I was really surprised that particular topic carried that much weight."